cpatinof/TidyData/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

 XYZ is used to denote 3-axial signals in the X, Y, and Z directions.
 Prefix "t" denote time, and prefix "f" denote frequency domain signals.
+Only measurements with "mean()" and "std()" suffixes are used in this subset.

-Therefore, the final data frame contains the following 66 measures:
+Therefore, the final data frame contains the following 66 measures (Cols 3 to 68).
+Notice columns have been renamed:

 |          Mean of Feature        |   min    |    max    |
 |:-------------------------------:|:--------:|:---------:|